gagazzotti/Bilateral-GIG/README.md

 ## Credits

-The simulation code for a one-sided GIG distribution was took from the following [repository](https://github.com/getian107/PRScsx/tree/master).
+The simulation code for a one-sided GIG distribution was taken from the following [repository](https://github.com/getian107/PRScsx/tree/master).